-There are literally thousands of mommy blogs out there, but only a handful of successful ones.
+There are literally, but only a handful of successful ones.
 For the most part, this is because they try to cover too many things in one place.
 Being a mom means wearing many hats, but if you make your blog about all of them, no one will really know what the point of your blog is.

 You may want to focus on cooking tips and tricks like quick meals on a budget, or you may want to blog about the need for multi-tasking, or how to concentrate on one thing at a time while everything around you is going crazy.

 Whatever you make your blog about, even if the emphasis changes from time to time, make that clear to your readers.
 Foodie moms, moms who work part or full time, single moms, fitness-hungry moms, or any other category of mom can help you define your niche.

 Know Your Audience and Goals

 Maybe your goal is not to have a nationally successful blog that everyone reads each week, but you do want your stuff to be read, or you would share it in a journal and not on a blog.
 This means that you probably already have an audience in mind, even if you have not voiced that yet.

 You also probably have goals.
 You have a certain number or type of people that you are trying to reach.
 Is it other mothers in your community?
 Are you a homeschooling mom looking for support and to develop a community or math training for kids?
 Or are you looking for creative playdates or to share special field trips with others?

 Both who you are trying to reach and what you want to communicate to them will determine what you do with your blog, and how you spread the word about it.

 Speaking of spreading the word, you are going to need a quick lesson in marketing.
 The first thing to understand is that marketing is different from advertising.
 Marketing is the efforts you make to spread the word about your blog organically, through social media, or through sharing with others who will share with their friends as well.